rajeshvkothari/oom/GIN_README_2508.md

 	  kubectl get pods -n onap
 	  ```

-	  Note: Wait till all pods go into 'Running' state.
+	  Wait till all pods go into 'Running' state.

     - To access portal using browser from your local machine, add 'ip_of_ONAP_OOM_DEMO' in /etc/hosts file: